Cave Salamander, Eurycea lucifuga

 Similar Species: Long-tailed Salamanders have a herringbone pattern on the tail and are duller in color.

-Breeding information: Very little known.
-Breeding occurs in summer with egg-laying transpiring in fall and winter.
-Female lays 50 to 90 eggs under rocks or on stream bottom of caves; occasionally outside of caves.
+Breeding information: Very little is known.
+Breeding occurs in summer, with egg-laying transpiring in fall and winter.
+Female lays 50 to 90 eggs under rocks or on the stream bottom of caves; occasionally outside of caves.
 The larval stage lasts 12-15 months.

 Status in Tennessee: Uncertain due to difficulty in obtaining population data.
 Vulnerable to disturbance and subsurface pollution.